teknoir/teknoir.github.io/docs/_docs/partners/avangard-innovative/device_management.md

     * host: <IP to camera, default is 192.168.0.90>
     * port: 80

-> Remember, that if the camera is on LTE data plan, you might have to be quick about it.
-The camera streaming video
-> will consume a lot of data.

-> Consider creating a maintenance Wifi before doing this.
+**Note:** Remember, that if the camera is on LTE data plan, you might have to be quick about it.
+The camera streaming video will consume a lot of data.
+Consider creating a maintenance Wifi before doing this.
+{: .notice--warning}

 #### Browse camera settings via tunnel
 To browse to tunnel edit same device again
 Click alternative link to camera tunnel

-> Credentials for camera is username: **root** and password: **pass**
+**Note:** Default credentials for Axis camera is username: **root** and password: **pass**, the Bosch camera will make you set it first time.

-##### Edit camera settings
-What do we need to change from default settings?
-IR-auto -> disable?
-Focus settings?
+{: .notice--info}